RoyTuesday/tetrelementis/README.md

 ## Development
 While first learning JavaScript, but before learning Git workflow, I spent some extra time building a Tetris clone in the browser.
 Early on, I decided to distinguish my version by assigning a chemical element to each Tetris block (or 'tetrinimo').
 After several weeks, I had a functional, if clunky, game with a twist of Chemistry.

 The more I learned about JavaScript, the more I realized my resulting game needed a total rehaul.
-Rather than start a new Git repository with no history of my work (or worse, continuing to work _without_ Git) I resolved to start over!
+Rather than start a new Git repository with no history of my work (or worse, continuing to work _without_ version control) I resolved to start over!

 ## Version History